Qualified Mortgage (QM) Rules Explained

 How a Loan Is Evaluated for QM Status

 When a lender originates a residential mortgage, the loan is evaluated against the QM criteria at the time of consummation.
 First, the lender confirms the loan does not contain any prohibited features: no negative amortization, no interest-only payments, no balloon payments, and no term exceeding 30 years.
-Second, the lender calculates total points and fees and verifies they do not exceed the applicable cap (3% for most loans).
-Third, the lender determines whether the loan meets the General QM pricing test by comparing the loan’s APR to the APOR for a comparable transaction on the date the interest rate is set.
+Second, the lender Total points and fees may not exceed 3% of the loan amount for most transactions, with higher percentage caps applying to smaller loans as specified in the CFPB's QM rule (12 CFR 1026.43(e)(3)). whether the loan meets the General QM pricing test by comparing the loan’s APR to the APOR for a comparable transaction on the date the interest rate is set.

 If all three tests are satisfied, the loan is a General QM.
 The lender then determines whether the loan receives safe harbor or rebuttable presumption by comparing the APR-to-APOR spread against the 1.5 percentage point threshold.
 Loans meeting all QM criteria and priced within the safe harbor threshold are documented as safe harbor QM loans.
 Loans exceeding the safe harbor threshold but within the General QM pricing limits are documented as rebuttable presumption QM loans.